DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

  - Every Casino's cashier room can be robbed for caps and have guards outside, the keys can be found on the appropriate people
  - Gomorrah Guards have a chance to carry .45 Auto Submachine guns
  - Kathleen isn't mysteriously a part of the NCR
- - Killing Yes Man locks you out of the Independent Ending, as it should
  - Raised all Casino max winnings by 5000
  - Restored the 2 NCR Trooper sunbathers on the top of the embassy
  - The male bathers in the Ultra-Luxe don't swim in T-Shirts and if you have _those_ mods, bathers won't be naked